bbauska/UofM-AdvStyling/readme.md

   alt="ui.dev/amiresponsive - mobile view." />
 <!-- {width="6.0in" height="3.922435476815398in"} -->

-Here\'s a website that you can go to.
+Here&apos;s a website that you can go to.
 Down at the bottom of the screen, you can fill in the URL of the site you want to look at.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->